willdeuschle/cs181-practicals/README.md

 # CS 181 Practicals
 Seed repository for practicals in cs181, s18

 Welcome to CS181!
-This repository will house your practical assignments.
+This repository will house your team's code for a given practical assignment.

 If you are reading this, the name of the repository should be cs181-s18-practicals-YourTeamName.
+You will make one of these team repoistories for each practical.

 If you don't know what any of this means, contact a TF.
 These instructions only apply to your private repo.